madd-games/maddcraft/README.md

 MaddCraft
 =========

 A simple Python script for launching Minecraft.
 You could use it as a template to make custom Minecraft launchers for modpacks and stuff.
-You might find it useful, idk.
+You might find it useful.
 Do what you want.
-It's on the BSD license FYI.
-So yeah.
-Not much to be explained.
+It's on the BSD license.

 FAQ
 ===